-Cityscape Pictures ~ Mark Hopkins San Francisco ~ Top of the Mark
+Cityscape Pictures from Top of the Mark, Mark Hopkins Hotel, San Francisco

-We would later be visiting many of the places that were within view from a closer-up perspective...places like Chinatown, Grace Cathedral, San Francisco Bay and elsewhere.
+We would later be visiting many of the places that were within view from a closeup perspective...places like Chinatown, Grace Cathedral, San Francisco Bay and elsewhere.

 But for a bird's eye view of this fabulous city, head on over to the Top of the Mark if you find yourself in San Francisco on vacation and wish to see things from this lofty and elevated perspective.